satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 countering articles or letters to the editor (e.g. Chang et al., 2006).

-Through the review process and the scientific community's history of policing itself, scientists hto be self-correcting.
+Through the review process and the scientific community's history of policing itself, scientists hope to achieve self-correcting method for .

 However, a lack of objective standards for the review process results in great variability among journals in the percentage and quality of